Planter Boxes: 5 Tips for Selecting the Best One

 You can extend the life of any gardening box by:

-Although the material significantly impacts longevity, these measures can improve the durability of the planter box.
+Although the material significantly affects longevity, these measures can improve the planting box's durability.
 That's especially the case with outdoor planters.

-Tip #5: Choosing a Planter Box That's Raised
+Tip #5: Choose a Planter Box That’s Raised

-When you water your plants, the draining water remains in contact with the bottom of the planter.
+When you water your plants, the water that drains remains in contact with the planter's bottom.
 That’s true whether you use the planter on grass or a patio.

-So make sure you’re planter box effectively creates a raised bed.
-Look for a wood gardening box with legs to get it off the ground.
+Make sure you’re planting the box effectively to create a raised bed.
+Look for a wooden gardening box with legs to get it off the ground.
 At the very least, place the container on bricks or concrete blocks.
 A couple of inches works fine.

 Many plastic planting boxes are available with casters or stands.
 For instance, EarthBox containers include an optional caster kit that raises the planter while making transport easier.